 Daniel Tassé has been a Director since August 2016.
 Mr. Tassé has served as the Chief Executive Officer and a director of DBV Technologies SA, a publicly held biopharmaceutical company, since November 2018.
 From March 2016 to March 2019, he was the Chairman of Alcresta Therapeutics, Inc. ("Alcresta"), a privately held biopharmaceutical company, and from March 2016 to November 2018, he was the Chairman and Chief Executive Officer of Alcresta.
-Mr. Tassé has served as a director at Indivior PLC ("Indivior"), a London Stock Exchange publicly traded pharmaceutical company, since August 2014 but Indivior has announced that Mr. Tassé will not stand for re-election at Indivior's next annual general meeting, which is expected to be held on May 6, 2021.
-He previously served as a director at Bellerophon Therapeutics, Inc. from December 2013 to May 2019 and HLS Therapeutics Inc. from March 2018 to March 2019.
+Mr. Tassé previously served as a director at Indivior PLC, a pharmaceutical company, from August 2014 to May 2021, Bellerophon Therapeutics, Inc. ("Bellerophon") from December 2013 to May 2019 and HLS Therapeutics Inc. from March 2018 to March 2019.
 Prior to the acquisition of Ikaria Inc. ("Ikaria") by Mallinckrodt Pharmaceuticals in April 2015, Mr. Tassé was President, Chief Executive Officer and Chairman of Ikaria and served as the Interim Chief Executive Officer and President of Bellerophon from February 2014 to June 2014.
 Mr. Tassé received a B.Sc. in Biochemistry from the University of Montreal.
 Mr. Tassé has specific attributes that qualify him to continue to serve as a member of the Board, including his extensive track record of business building in the healthcare industry, his strong background within critical care, his global management experience and his detailed knowledge of the life sciences industry.